 Today we are going to be talking about making genuine connections with your virtual team members, and what that really means.
 Connecting with people virtually goes beyond simply sharing information about each other; it comes from genuine intention to grow relationships, and the genuine presence that comes from that intention.

 The fact is, working virtually is very different from working face-to-face.
 The communication skills required to work, lead, and collaborate in a co-located environment are different from those required when working virtually.
 Feelings of disengagement and isolation are more pronounced, miscommunications are more common, and teams more often than not fail to achieve their objectives, even under ideal circumstances.

 Is your team falling victim to these most common pitfalls?

+What are the seven deadly sins of virtual teams?
 Many people assume virtual teamwork is simple – you do the same work you always do, only at a distance, right?
 In fact,

 with some studies pegging the number as high as 82%.

 That’s pretty scary when you consider that 89% of employees report working virtually at least some of the time.